SL8Entropy/the-constant/README.md

 - Power-ups and abilities for the player.

 ## Credits
-Developed by Sudharshan Sambathkumar, Abhijith MI , Abhinav Raghvendra
+Developed by Sudharshan SambathKumar, Abhinav Raghavendra, Abhijit M I

 ---
 For any issues or feature requests, feel free to reach out!